We create opportunities for

 We believe that when women lead, communities and economies thrive.

 That’s why we invest in women-led businesses and social enterprises—especially those rooted in culture, climate resilience, and community impact.
-Our focus is on historically underserved communities, where we’re building build data-informed, impact-driven ecosystems of support.
+Our focus is on historically underserved regions, including the Gullah Geechee Corridor and Native American communities, where we’re helping build a data-informed, impact-driven ecosystem of support.

 At CLF, creativity is core to how we see and shape change.